jphmrst/PLC/UWL.md

    for the standard library from the `.agda/libraries` file should be to `C:\Program Files\Agda\stdlib\standard-library.agda-lib`.

- - Your project files should go within the `C:\Users\YOURACCOUNT\Documents` directories, replacing `YOURACCOUNT` with your Windows user ID.
+ - Your local Agda files --- such as your local copy (copies) of the Course Pack --- should go within the `C:\Users\YOURACCOUNT\Documents` directories, replacing `YOURACCOUNT` with your Windows user ID.